Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 Selected Research
 =====
 My research journey began with **Robotic Grasping** since my PhD research topic was about planning and control of space robots for grasping cooperative or non-cooperative objects.
-Then, I moved on to **Robotic Manipulation**, targeting robotic sampling (in space), polishing, and assembly, where the force interaction is the key point.
+Then, I moved on to **Manipulation**, targeting robotic sampling (in space), polishing, and assembly, where the force interaction is the key point.
 In the first three years after I graduated with my PhD, I worked as a Project Manager/Leader in an industrial project --- [*Robotic Transformation of a Long-Boom Hydraulic Crane for Autonomous Transporting Heavy Loads*].

 Robotic Grasping & Manipulation
 ------